top of page

 SS Favorite Trails: Sliding Sands Trail, Waihe'e Ridge Trail, Pipiwai Trail

-At the heart of Maui is Haleakalā, a massive dormant volcano that rises above the clouds.
-The summit offers a surreal lunar-like landscape and is a prime spot for stargazing.
-Maui is also famous for other wonders like the lush Iao Valley and the Hana Highway, a scenic drive with countless waterfalls, rainforests, and coastal vistas.
+At the heart of the island is Haleakalā, a massive dormant volcano rising above the clouds.
+Its summit feels otherworldly — a lunar-like landscape that also happens to be one of the best places on earth for stargazing.
+Maui also delivers with natural wonders like the lush Iao Valley and the famously scenic Hana Highway, packed with waterfalls, jungle, and dramatic coastlines.

 Hawaii ("The Big Island")